Joe Simko: Career

 After graduating from the School of Visual Arts, Simko held a full-time position as an artist for men’s neckwear, creating design pieces for ties.
 In 2000 Simko was hired as a full-time, in-house storyboard artist for national television commercials at GEM Studios in New York City, creating storyboard illustrations for top NYC ad agencies such as J Walter Thompson, BBDO, DDB, etc.

 At this time he also did freelance jobs designing show posters for local New York City bands.
 This freelance work gained some notice, and he began working for higher profile groups.
 In 2006, he designed all of the artwork for the large traveling rock tour, The Vans Warped Tour.
-In 2007, the Japanese rock festival MAGMA commissioned him to design all the artwork for their tour and oversee all the art direction as the managing artist.
+In 2007, a Japanese rock festival commissioned him to design all the artwork for their tour and oversee all the art direction as the managing artist.
 Two 20 ft tall inflatable monsters based on Simko's character designs were also created for the Japan Rock concerts.

 Simko has created artwork for clients and organizations including Topps, Abrams Books, Reed Pop, FYE (retailer), IDW Publishing, Dynamite Entertainment, iam8bit, Southern Tier Brewing Company, Ride Snowboards, Sims Snowboards, Outlook Skateboards, The Gotham Girls Roller Derby League, Fangoria Magazine, New York Hardcore Tattoos, Spooky Empire's Ultimate Horror Weekend, Monster Mania, JLO Hangtag for Andy Hilfiger, and the NYC clothing boutique Live Fast.

-His list of musical clients includes Metallica, The Misfits, GWAR, Less Than Jake, Trivium, Murphy's Law, Dwarves, Sonic Youth, Good Riddance, The Undead, Peelander Z, and others.
+His list of musical clients includes Metallica, The Misfits, Gwar, Less Than Jake, Trivium, Murphy's Law, Dwarves, Sonic Youth, Good Riddance, The Undead, Peelander Z, and others.

 In 2006, a Simko designed shirt was used in the film Nick and Norah’s Infinite Playlist.
 The shirt was originally designed for the NYC store Live Fast.

 2009, Simko began his current career as writer/illustrator for the Topps Garbage Pail Kids and Wacky Packages brands, designing artworks for trading cards and licensed products.